 Certain convictions will never be filtered as they can never become spent and because of this, will always be disclosed on a DBS disclosure.

 Offences that are committed under the Sexual Offences Act 2003 for example, are never filtered from a DBS check.

-What is the Difference Between a Standard and Basic DBS Check?
+What is the Difference Between Basic and Standard DBS Check?